Token creation - Build the payment form

 Supplementary purchase data

 Supplementary purchase data improves Klarna’s ability to assess risk, optimize approval rates, and deliver a more personalized checkout experience.
 It includes structured information such as line items, L2/L3 data for Card Network optimization and other transaction context.
+Acquiring Partners may receive this data from the Partner in two ways:

-1. Embedded in interoperability_data
+Embedded in klarna_network_data

-1. No parsing needed.
+No parsing needed.
 Just forward it as-is.

-2. As individual fields in the Acquiring Partner’s API
+As individual fields in the Acquiring Partner’s API

+Acquiring Partner must collect and forward data that aligns with Klarna’s Supplementary Purchase Data package by utilizing their existing schema.
 Acquiring Partner should not add additional fields of the supplementary purchase data in their APIs to support Klarna.
-Instead, they must ensure that the interoperability_dataKlarna Icon and its required structure are properly implemented.
+Instead, they must ensure that the klarna_network_dataAPI and its required structure are properly implemented.

 In both cases, the Acquiring Partner is responsible for ensuring that the data provided by the Partner is accurately forwarded to Klarna.
 Partners should not be asked to resubmit the same information through multiple mechanisms.